 An auto loan works much the same way as other types of loans.
-You take out a car loan through an institution, like a bank or the auto dealer where you’re getting the car.
-That institution agrees to loan you money to buy the car, and you agree to pay back the amount you borrowed through monthly payments, plus interest.
+You take out a car loan through an institution, like a bank, credit union, or the auto dealer where you’re getting the car.
+That institution agrees to loan you money to buy the car, and you agree to pay back the amount you borrowed through monthly loan payments, plus interest.

 Where to get a car loan

 You can also get a loan through the auto dealership where you’re buying a new or used car.
-This scenario gives you the convenience of a one-stop-shop: You’re getting your car and loan in the same place, and you can usually complete the whole process in a day if speed is your number one priority.
-And the dealership can give you offers from different lenders, meaning you may have a few choices.
-Auto dealerships may also offer special deals to try to get you to take out a loan with them.
+This scenario gives you the convenience of a one-stop-shop: You’re getting your car and loan in the same place, and you can usually complete the whole process in a day if speed is your first priority.
+And the dealership can give you offers from different lenders or other special deals, meaning you may have a few choices.

-But they’re not lending you the money directly, like a bank or a credit union is.
+But they’re not lending you the money directly, like a bank or a credit union.
 Instead, the dealership is the middleman, working with lenders to arrange a loan for you.
-The dealer will likely charge you more than the loan costs, because they’ll take a fee for arranging your loan.
-That can make loans through a dealership more expensive than going through a bank or credit union directly.
+The dealer will likely charge you more than the loan costs, because they’ll take a fee for arranging your loan, making the auto loan more expensive than a car loan directly through the bank.

 How much does a car loan cost?

+Then there’s the down payment, which is the cash you put down at the outset of the loan.
 There’s also the loan term, which is the length of time you have to repay your auto loan, often between 36 and 72 months.
-And then there’s the principal, which is just the initial amount of the car loan.
-Over time, you’ll pay back the principal plus the interest you owe over time.

 Total interest Paid Over Time